marvyluvu/Starfield-WX/README.md

 The led halo color shows dew risk : green (low), orange ( medium), red (high). when it turns red, conditions are close to the dew point and you should protect your optics or wrap up the session , unfortunately :(

-## ASSEMBLED DESIGN
-Below is what your fully assembled design should look like.

-- order all parts from the Starfield BOM
-- solder headers, resistors, the DHT11 module connector, LCD header, LED strip header to the PCB
-- Mounts the potentiometer and adjust until the LCD text is clearly visible
-- Attach the 1602 LCD to the enclosure using standoffs
-- cut the WS2812B strip to length and mount it around the inside top of the enclosure, then wire it 5v, GND , and the data pin
-- Insert the arduino UNO under the shield and secure the PCB in the 3d printed enclosure.
-- upload the code and enjoy!
 ---
 ## 6. Assembly
 Below is what the fully assembled design should look like.